Central limit theorems describing isolation by distance under various forms of power-law dispersal: Introduction

 \paragraph{Novel central limit theorem technique}

 The classical formula \eqref{introductionWMF} contains an innate mathematical difficulty: Brownian motions and thus ancestral lineages do not meet in dimension two or higher.
-Wright and Mal\'ecot as well as \parencite{neutralevolution2002} and \parencite{2010companionpaper} circumvented this problem by approximations.
+Wright and Mal\'ecot as well as \parencite{neutralevolution2002} and \parencite{2010companionpaper} circumvented this problem by introducing a parameter for the local scale.
 Only recently, the paper \parencite{forien} provided a mathematically rigorous solution to this obstacle.
 The key is the observation that even in higher dimensions, in all prelimiting models a non-zero probability of coalescence remains, vanishing only in the limit.
 By scaling the probability of identity by descent as the model converges to the limit, \parencite[Theorem 2.4]{forien} has been able to recover the classical Wright-Mal\'ecot formula regardless of dimension.
-Interestingly, the arguments of \parencite[Theorem 2.4]{forien} are based on a central limit theorem for the \textit{spatial $ \Lambda $-Fleming-Viot process (SLFV) with mutation}.
-The SLFV process was first introduced in \parencite{Eth08}, while the mutation mechanism was envisioned by \parencite{veber_spatial_2015}.
-This process $\rho = (\rho_t, t \geq 0)$ evolves on $\mathbb{R}^d \times [0,1]$ and for each time and each spatial location $x \in \mathbb{R}^d$, $\rho_t (x)$ is a probability measure encoding the composition of genetic types in the population.
-To represent the infinity-alleles model assumption, individuals carry a real number in $[0,1]$ as a label.
-Reproduction is driven by a Poisson-point process and takes place through ball-shaped events of radius $r$ in which first a parental type is chosen uniformly from the affected ball (see \Cref{SLFVdefinition} below).
-Then a proportion $u$ of the population, i.e. of the probability measures $\rho_t (x)$ with $x$ inside the ball, is replaced by the parental type.
-The parameter $u$ is called the impact parameter.
-Separate of reproduction, individuals mutate by assuming new uniform labels from the interval $[0,1]$ with a certain mutation rate $\mu$.
-This mutation mechanism is certainly reminiscent of the uniform marker process in \parencite[Section 6]{DK99}.
-At the level of the process $\rho$, an infinite-population limit of the individual based model, this results in an exponential decay of $\rho_t (x)$ towards the uniform distribution on $[0,1]$ between reproduction events.
-Under appropriate scaling of space, time, impact parameter and mutation rate (see \Cref{rmkscaling}) and in a suitable topology the rescaled process $\boldsymbol{\rho}^N = (\boldsymbol{\rho}_t^N,t \geq 0)$ converges to Lebesgue measure $\lambda$ on $\mathbb{R}^d \times [0,1]$.
-This enables us to consider the fluctuations

-around the deterministic limit.
-Here, $\eta_N$ is a sequence of positive numbers such that $N \eta_N$ converges to infinity.
-If $\eta_N$ is appropriately chosen, $Z_t^N$ converges in a distributional sense to the solution to a stochastic partial differential equation (SPDE).
-It turns out that this SPDE has a straightforward connection to the probability of identity by descent (see \Cref{subsec:WMF}).